 When prolotherapy and ozone are combined, the injection solution is called prolozone.

 Peptides are naturally occurring small molecules that enhance signaling between injured and healthy cells, promoting repair.
-Specific peptides such as BPC, Thymosin Alpha and Thymosin Beta have been shown to promote tissue healing in general and nerve repair in particular.
+Specific peptides such as BPC, Thymosin Alpha, and Thymosin Beta have been shown to promote tissue healing in general and nerve repair in particular.

 This therapy requires multiple sessions for one to heal effectively.
 You can expect at least four weekly sessions and more if there is partial healing seen.
 This is a natural permanent solution to nerve injury.
-It reduces pain, strengthens the weak nerves and breaks up surrounding scar tissue.
+It reduces pain, strengthens the weak nerves, and breaks up surrounding scar tissue.

 Enjoy the Benefits of Regenerative Therapy

 Regenerative therapy reduces your pain, enables you to avoid surgery, and promises a fast natural healing process.
-With its amazing benefits, it could be the right time to consider it to reduce pain and support your health wellness.
+With its amazing benefits, it could be the right time to consider it to reduce pain and support your health and wellness.